 Imagine that 5-10 years from now you find yourself in need of some extra retirement income and you look to sell bonds to do that.
 You may find that the number of willing buyers of those bonds is far smaller than you expected, forcing you to accept a lower price than you expected.
 After all, not only is the pool of buyers potentially smaller due to demographic shifts, but you’re also competing against new issuance of bonds from corporations and governments, and potential buyers are themselves going to be more indebted than ever.

 In short, a bond market that’s characterized by significantly greater supply and less demand is not a great one for investors and retirees.
-Since so many retirees follow conventional investing wisdom by increasing the size of their bond holdings as they approach retirement, they could get hit hard by the coming debt flood.
+Since so many investors follow conventional investing wisdom by increasing the size of their bond holdings as they approach retirement, they could get hit hard by the coming debt flood.

 Stocks won’t be exempt from changes due to demographics either.
 In order for investors to reap gains from their equity investments, they’ll have to find willing buyers.
 And with both millennials and younger generations starting off their careers heavily burdened by student debt, their ability to buy stocks will be limited more than Baby Boomers and Gen X-ers were.

 Who then will current and future retirees sell to?
 The expectation is that retirees in their 60s and 70s will sell stocks to those in their 30s and 40s.
-But if those younger generations are still carrying student debt, and are taking on mortgages that are far larger in terms of percentage of income than previous generations did, there won’t be as many of those younger investors able and willing to buy the stocks that are being sold.
+But if those younger generations are still carrying student debt, and are taking on mortgages that are far larger in terms of percentage of income than previous generations did, there might not be as many of those younger investors able and willing to buy the stocks that are being sold.

 Here too, retirees are facing a demographic crunch.
 Those retiring today began their investing careers when the pool of stock buyers was large and growing, while the pool of sellers was smaller.
 Today, the pool of potential sellers is growing larger, while the pool of potential buyers is growing smaller, which could put downward pressure on stock prices for quite some time.